timescale/docs/promscale/about-promscale.md

 Promscale is an open source observability backend for metrics and traces powered by SQL.

 It's built on the robust and high-performance foundation of PostgreSQL and TimescaleDB.
 It has native support for Prometheus metrics and OpenTelemetry traces as well as many other formats like StatsD, Jaeger and Zipkin through the OpenTelemetry Collector and is [100% PromQL compliant](promlabs-test).
 It's full SQL capabilities enable developers to correlate metrics, traces and also business data to derive new valuable insights not possible when data is siloed in different systems.
 It easily integrates with Grafana and Jaeger for visualizing metrics and traces.

 Built on top of PostgreSQL and TimescaleDB it inherits rock-solid reliability, native compression up to 90%, continuous aggregates and the operational maturity of a system that is run on millions of instances worldwide.

-Our code is available on [Github][github].
+For the Promscale source code, see our [GitHub repository][gh-promscale].

-If you have any questions, you can join the #promscale channel on the [TimescaleDB Community Slack][slack].
+If you have any questions, join the `#promscale` channel on the [TimescaleDB Community Slack][slack].

 ## Benefits